 Sucking on the night

-A Central Saint Martin’s College and the Royal College of Art in London graduate, Alix Marie was one of the 20 young artists selected for the FOAM Talent Call in Amsterdam in 2017 and her first monograph, Bleu, was published by Morel Books the same year.
+A graduate of Central Saint Martin’s College and the Royal College of Art in London, Alix Marie was one of the 20 young artists selected for the FOAM Talent Call in Amsterdam in 2017 and her first monograph dedicated to her work, Bleu, was published by Mörel Books.
 In 2018, she created two solo exhibitions, Adyta at the Düsseldorf Weekend of Photography, after winning the first prize in the Portfolio Review in 2017, and La Femme Fontaine at Roman Road, London.
 In 2019, she participated in the European Month of Photography on the theme Bodyfictions.
 On that occasion Alix Marie produced two new installations shown in Vienna and Luxembourg, and an entire new body of work was presented in her exhibition entitled Shredded at the Roman Road Gallery, London.

 The exhibition received the support of the Fondation Philantropique Famille Sandoz and the Fondation Bonhôte pour l’art contemporain.
 The sound piece was realised in collaboration with Nina Boukhrief and Sarah Perez.
 An interview with the artist by Joël Vacheron is published in the MBAL’s “Could you talk about…” booklet series.